Republican Convention turns to immigration and the border, central issues for Trump's campaign

 Still, several Republicans made clear that their calls for harmony and unity did not mean finding common ground with Biden and Democrats, who find themselves still riven by worries that the 81-year-old is not up to the job of defeating Trump.

 Swenson reported from Minneapolis.
 Fernando reported from Chicago.
-Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard and Tom Beaumont in Milwaukee contributed to this report.
+Associated Press writers Steve Peoples, Jill Colvin, Meg Kinnard and Thomas Beaumont in Milwaukee contributed to this report.

 Follow the AP's coverage of the 2024 election at https://apnews.com/hub/election-2024.